4 reasons the Irish (and Irish Americans) have charitable giving in their DNA

 While the island itself has a population of just under 6 million, there are as many as 800,000 Irish-born people living abroad, an estimated 3 million Irish passport holders outside of Ireland, and well over 50 million people around the world who claim Irish ancestry.

-Poverty activist and musician, Bono, onstage at a Concern fundraising event in New York.
+Activist and musician Bono at a Concern fundraising event in New York.

 Activist and musician, Bono, onstage at a Concern fundraising event in New York.
 Photo: Kieran McConville